9. Vision screening by measurement of visual acuity (from age four years)

 The choice of test is determined by the target condition (amblyopia), reduced vision from any cause including amblyopia, or risk factors for amblyopia (see Appendix 1 on VA testing).
 The two main alternatives with the clearest published evidence-base are a visual acuity test (with or without additional tests such as a cover test or a stereotest), or earlier autorefraction or photoscreening.

 Visual acuity tests should be as close as possible to the[popup_anything id=”3360″]Landolt C test, but suitable for the targeted age-group.
 There are many different tests designed to approach these standards and some are designed for digital displays.
 See Appendix 1 for detailed discussion of test choice but essential criteria are a linear logarithmic size progression test, with rows of letters or symbols with proportional spacing between letters and rows and validated, published age-related norms.
 These tests allow each letter to have equal value and relationship to each other.
-There are various commercially available tests with these characteristics9.
+There are various commercially available tests with these characteristics[note]Anstice NS, Thompson B (1997): The measurement of visual acuity in children: an evidence-based update.
+Clin Exp Optom 97(1):3-11.[/note].
 It is recommended to choose a test for which normative data are available for the envisaged age range of children to be screened.
 Snellen charts, which have different numbers of symbols per row and inconsistent progression of letter size between rows, are not advised.
 Single letter or symbol tests (especially if the letters are not surrounded by ‘crowding bars’), and unvalidated picture tests should also not be used because results from these tests are less precise (see Appendix 1 for more detailed information).

 Each eye should be tested separately, ensuring effective occlusion of the other eye with an adhesive patch or well-fitting occluded glasses that a child cannot peep over.
 The child should be carefully watched throughout the test because a child who cannot see will naturally try to peep.